The Biggest Home in Each State That Will Stun You

 Find out other things around the house that aren’t as they appear.

 This Georgia house is large enough to house the heavyweight champion of the world and the ego of a rapper.
-The Fayetteville, Georgia home that tops 44,234 square feet, 109 rooms and two swimming pools is now rapper Rick Ross’ and before that belonged to Evander Holyfield.
-Ross bought the property for $5.8 million, which requires 350,000 gallons of water to fill the pool, back in 2014.
+The Fayetteville, Georgia home that tops 44,234 square feet, has 109 rooms and two swimming pools.

-Nestled in the hills north of Santa Fe, this 14,000-square foot home built in 2006 offers 13 different fireplaces and reclaimed wood throughout.
-It’s also available for $13.65 million.
+Nestled in the hills north of Santa Fe, this 14,000-square foot home built in 2006 offers 13 different fireplaces and reclaimed wood throughout — but much to our surprise, no pool.
+It was last listed for $9.4 million, down from an original asking price of $13.65 million.

 This 25,000-square foot home in Wyoming stands as the largest in the state.
-It’s home to the McMurrys, who made a fortune in the energy sector.
-It has just four bedrooms and 8 baths but it’s set on a nearly 8-acre lot.
+Built by Susie McMurry and her late husband, oil and gas Barron Mick, it has just four bedrooms and eight baths but it’s set on a nearly eight-acre lot.

 This 43-room, 35,000-square-foot house in Ellison Bay, Wisconsin was sold in 2016 for $2.7 million, slightly down for the price of $20 million paid for it in 2005.
 It features a movie theater, along with a 5,000-square-foot master bedroom.

 This home’s a playground of sorts with a slide from the living room to the basement for kids.
-The 13,000-square-foot home in Sioux Falls doesn’t stop there with a music stage for the kids, a bouncy floor kids room, Skee-Ball, pool table and shuffle board inside the seven-bedroom, 11-bath house.
-Check out some other awesome ideas for cool game rooms.
-Did you know Skee-Ball is a trademark name?
+The 13,000-square-foot home in Sioux Falls doesn’t stop there with a music stage for the kids, a bouncy floor kids room, Skee-Ball, pool table and shuffleboard inside the seven-bedroom, 11-bath house.

-Set on a 22-acre island on Flathead Lake in Kalispell, Montana, the Shelter Island Estate is in a class of its own.
+Set on a 22-acre private island on Flathead Lake in Kalispell, Montana, the Shelter Island Estate is in a class of its own.
 The main house is more than 24,000 square feet with another 10,000 square feet of heated porticos and outdoor entertaining space.
-Among the amenities is an indoor shooting range and a 5,289-square-foot boathouse.
-It’s available for a cool $22.75 million.

-A home in Salem, Oregon spans 21,000 square feet on nearly 10 acres.
+Morrow Mansion in Salem, Oregon spans 21,000 square feet on nearly ten acres.
 There’s even a 1,600-square-foot party room with a bar and a dance floor.
-The residence has seven bedroom suites, two bedroom apartments, 11 full baths, six half-baths and 11 fireplaces.
+The residence has nine bedrooms, two guest apartments, 15 bathrooms and 11 fireplaces.
+And it can all be yours for just under $4 million.

 Iolani Palace, Hawaii

 Spread out in Omaha, Nebraska with this six-bed, 13-bath mansion that has 23,188 square feet of space.
-There are 31 rooms and a 10,600-square-foot finished basement.
+There are 31 rooms and a 10,600-square-foot finished basement, plus a resort-style swimming pool.

-The massive Villa Collina mansion in Knoxville, Tennessee has 36,720 square feet set on 8 acres.
-The 50-room home was built in the 1990s and has eight bedrooms, 11 full baths and five half-bathrooms.
+The massive Villa Collina mansion in Knoxville, Tennessee has 40,000 square feet set on eight acres.
+The 86-room home was built in the 1990s and has eight bedrooms, 11 full baths and five half-bathrooms — the master suite alone is said to have cost $5 million.
+The house sold in late 2020 for a neat $11 million.

-With 24,000-square feet on the west part of Lake Okoboji in western Iowa, this stunning home was on the market for $12.9 million.
-There are nine bedrooms, 16 baths, six fireplaces and 178 feet of lakeshore.
+With 24,000-square feet on the west part of Lake Okoboji in western Iowa, this stunning home was initially on the market for $12.9 million.
+There are nine bedrooms, 16 baths, six fireplaces and 178 feet of lakeshore, plus — get this — an actual Irish pub.
+Bargain hunters, take heart.
+The price was lowered to $9.9 million.